slimaneakalie/fizzbuzz-golang/README.md

 ````
 make run
 ````
-P.S: You need to have docker installed in your machine
+P.S: You need to have docker installed on your machine

 ## API documentation
 ````